AbhijeetKumar1505/EcoFinds/README.md

 ## EcoFinds – Empowering Sustainable Consumption through a Second-Hand Marketplace"
-Built with Flask, it features a user-friendly interface, a robust database, and a responsive design.
+Built with Django, it features a user-friendly interface, a robust database, and a responsive design.

 ## Table of Contents